Alina-Saqib/React-ChatApp/README.md

 3. Install the dependencies for both the frontend and backend:
    ```
-   first in React-ChatApp
    npm install
    cd frontend
    npm install
    ```

 4. Set up your MongoDB database:
-   - Create a `.env` file in the `backend` directory and add your MongoDB connection string:
+   - Create a `.env` file in the `Backend` directory and add your MongoDB connection string:
      ```
      MONGODB_URI=your_mongodb_connection_string
      ```

 5. Start the backend server:
    ```
-   cd backend
    npm start
    ```